edgedb/edgedb/docs/clients/js/driver.rst

     title := "Avengers: Endgame"
   };`);

-With EdgeDB 2.0 or later, you can execute a "script" consisting of multiple semicolon-separated statements in a single ``.execute`` call.
+You can also execute a "script" consisting of multiple semicolon-separated statements in a single ``.execute`` call.

 .. code-block:: javascript